niravmsoni/aspnetcore-dependency-injection/README.md

 				- Second parameter is implementation type (Mostly an implementation of the interface) serviceCollection.AddTransient<ProductImporter>();
 				- If service type is same as implementation type, we do not need an interface.
 We can register them directly

+		- Resolving Types
+			- host.Services.GetRequiredService<ProductImporter>();
+				- When resolving, we request instance of service type.
+Container finds implementation type, instantiates if needed and returns to us